marcelduin/Micrio.Blogpost.wasm-v3/README.md

 As for Wasm functionality, I've used only the basics since Micrio is quite simple.
 For more advanced features like multithreading and being able to use reference types, check out the [WebAssembly roadmap](https://webassembly.org/roadmap/), as Wasm is still under heavy active development.

-However, what I *would* like to see, is a *single, binary executable download* (`.ewasm`?), which would already includes the JS glue file, being able to be run by the browser.
+However, what I *would* like to see, is a *single, binary executable download* (`.ewasm`?), which would already include the JS glue file, being able to be run by the browser.
 It would have several advantages:

 * A single HTTP request for a single, fully autonomous package;
 * I wouldn't have to do the `base64` hacks [described above](#83-keeping-it-compatible);